bluerobotics/ping-python/docs/API.md

 <br/>
 <br/>

-* `getDepth()`
+* `getAltitude()`

-Returns the most recent smoothed depth reading in mm
+Returns the most recent smoothed altitude reading in mm
 <br/>
 <br/>

 * `getConfidence()`

-Returns the confidence in the depth measurement, as a percentage
+Returns the confidence in the altitude measurement, as a percentage
 <br/>
 <br/>

-* `getInstantDepth()`
+* `getInstantAltitude()`

 Returns the best guess for this individual ping in mm.
-It is recommended to use getDepth() instead
+It is recommended to use getAltitude() instead
 <br/>
 <br/>

-* `getStartDepth()`
+* `getScanStart())`

-Returns the shallowest depth that Ping will look at, in mm
+Returns the closest that Ping will look at, in mm
 <br/>
 <br/>

-* `getDepthRange()`
+* `getScanRange()`

-Returns the range of depth that is being scanned in mm.
-Beginning at the start depth
+Returns the range that is being scanned in mm.
+Beginning at the start distance
 <br/>
 <br/>